 Any course member can edit a course wiki page and any group member can edit a group wiki page.
 All course members, including your instructor, edit in the same way.

-When a user is editing a wiki page, it is locked for a duration of 120 seconds to prevent others from editing the same page.
-If you try to edit a page someone else is editing, you're informed that another user is currently editing the page.
+When someone is editing a wiki page, the page is locked for a duration of 120 seconds to prevent others from editing the same page.
+If you try to edit a page someone else is editing, you're informed that someone is currently editing the page.

 - On the wiki topic page, select the wiki page to edit.